amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 17 -*
+*Snippet 17 - We use the `CustToolButton` for the shre button*

-When you run it you should see.
+When you run it you should see something like this.

 ![](D:\GitHub\Articulae\mds\images\cust_btn_bar.PNG)

-Now block the rest
+Now block the rest for the remaining buttons

 > components/ControlBar.qml